larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

   * `!settings autoMaxTime <seconds>`
 Maximum amount of time a level can run for in auto mode before it advances to the next
 Default: 900
-  * `!settings autoSpecHostIgnored <true/false>`
-Whether or not the host should be ignored if in !autospec.
-If ignored, the host will not count towards the players needed to advance to the next level.
-Default: True
 * `!autospec` Settings
   * `!settings autoSpecReturnToLobby <true/false>`
 Whether or not to return to the lobby if eveyone leaves while auto-spectate is running.
+Default: False
+  * `!settings autoSpecAllowPlayers <true/false>`
+Whether or not players/clients can use the !autospec command
+Default: True
+* `!play` Settings
+  * `!settings play <true/false>`
+Whether or not players can add maps using !play
+Default: False
+  * `!settings addOne <true/false>`
+Limit players to adding only one map with !play
+Default: True
+  * `!settings playVote <true/false>`
+For non-hosts, !play will use !vote play instead of adding maps directly.
+The host still adds maps directly.
 Default: False
 * `!update` Settings
   * `!settings updateCheck <true/false>`